 The fact that the importance of Zone 1 training can be demonstrated across such a range of competition distances suggests there may be important adaptations occurring for all runners during this “boring” training that are blocked or compromised when too much of that easy training enters the Moderately Hard zone.

-Luckily for us, not everyone is psychologically prepared to do the patient work required to spend large amounts of training time in the Mild zone….but to quote Professor Seiler:
+Luckily for us Speedfarmers, not everyone is psychologically prepared to do the patient work required to spend large amounts of training time at AeT or below….but to quote Professor Seiler:

 “Show me a champion and I will show you a person with the intensity discipline who plans the work and works the plan, even on days when someone rides [or runs] past them that they know they could reel in.”